ScriptBasic/WinPBX/docs/CSafeArray Class.md

 #### Return value

-S_OK (0) on success or an HREUSLT code on failure.
+S_OK (0) on success or an HRESULT code on failure.